Since version 4.2 of OpenERP, the XML api provides several features to test your modules. They allow you to

 You can declare unit tests in all your .XML files.
 We suggest you to name the files like this:

-If your tests are declared as demo data in the __openerp__.py, they will be checked at the installation of the system with demo data.
-Example of usage, testing the demo sale order produce a correct amount in the generated invoice.
+If your tests are declared as demo data in the __terp__.py, they will be checked at the installation of the system with demo data.
+Example of usage, testing the the demo sale order produce a correct amount in the generated invoice.

-If your tests are declared like init data, they will be checked at all installation of the software.
+If your tests are declared like init data, they will be checked at all installation of the softwares.
 Use it to test the consistency of the software after installation.

 If your tests are declared in update sections, the tests are checked at the installation and also at all updates.
 Use it to tests consistencies, invariants of the module.
 Example: The sum of the credits must be equal to the sum of the debits for all non draft entries in the accounting module.
 Putting tests in update sections is very useful to check consistencies of migrations or new version upgrades.